-- Positive Management Plans or risk assessments may need to be written or updated. - Accident Report if anyone has sustained an injury. - If the incident involved any bullying, discriminatory behaviour (e.g. racism, sexism, homophobia etc) or safeguarding concerns then it should be recorded on CPOMS. - Verbally inform the SLT on duty, the Head Teacher or DSL of serious concerns or incidents.
+Positive Management Plans or risk assessments may need to be written or updated.

+- Accident Report (IR19) if anyone has sustained an injury. - If the incident involved any bullying, discriminatory behaviour (e.g. racism, sexism, homophobia etc) or safeguarding concerns then it should be recorded on CPOMS by the member of staff who witnessed the incident. - Verbally inform the SLT on duty, the Head Teacher or DSL of serious concerns or incidents.